rodjek/puppet-logrotate/README.md

 rotate          - The Integer number of rotated log files to keep on disk
                   (optional).
 rotate_every    - How often the log files should be rotated as a String.
-                  Valid values are 'day', 'week', 'month' and 'year' (optional).
+                  Valid values are 'hour', 'day', 'week', 'month' and 'year' (optional).
 Please note, older versions of logrotate do not support yearly log rotation. size            - The String size a log file has to reach before it will be